tsutarou10/PRML/machine_learning/pca/README.md

 Source codes for PCA (principal component analysis)
  ---

-I upload source codes of Kmeans and figure that shows result of PCA.
+I upload source codes of PCA and figure that shows result of PCA.

 Libraries Used
 ---